Skip to main content

 Why maintenance matters

 Websites do not stay stable on their own.
-Content changes, systems update, third-party scripts change behaviour, and forms break quietly.
+Content changes.
+Systems update.
+Third-party scripts change behaviour Source 4 .
+Forms break quietly.

 Maintenance is not polishing.
-It is risk reduction, performance protection, and keeping your enquiries flowing.
+It is risk reduction, performance protection, and keeping enquiries flowing Source 1 Source 2 .

 What maintenance protects you from